-The spring months bring a lot of newborns into the world.
-Which makes this time also known as Kitten Season.
+The spring months bring a lot of newborns into the world, which is why this time of the year is referred to as Kitten Season.
 It is common to find kittens outside, and it is important to remember to leave them alone if they are in a safe spot and their mother is caring for them.

 If you are extremely certain that the kittens are orphaned, you can then step in and help by caring for the kittens until they’re old enough to find homes.
-The Atlanta Humane Society is here to help and is offering Grow a Kitten kits so you can be provided with supplies and tips you will need to help raise a kitten during this crucial time.
+The Atlanta Humane Society is here to help and is offering Grow-a-Kitten kits so you can have the supplies and tips you’ll need to help raise kittens during this crucial time.

 - Age-appropriate food, dishes, and supplements

 - A crate, blanket, and rice socks to ensure a safe and comfortable environment

 - Access to knowledgeable staff and volunteers regarding kitten care and concerns